Skip to content

 About

-Armenian soprano Mané Galoyan won the 2021 Operalia Second Prize, Zarzuela Prize and the Rolex Audience Prize.
-In the 2025-2026 season, she returns to the Metropolitan Opera to sing Musetta in Franco Zeffirelli’s legendary production of La bohème, Violetta in La traviata with the Atlanta Opera, Soléa in Penella’s El gato montés with the Teatro de la Zarzuela, Suor Angelica and Lauretta in Il Trittico with the Deutsche Oper Berlin, Gretel in Hansel and Gretel with Houston Grand Opera, and the title role in a concert performance of Iolanta with Opéra de Rouen Haute-Normandie.
-In the 2024-2025 season, Galoyan debuted at the Lyric Opera of Chicago as Gilda in Rigoletto, debuted Vitellia in La Clemenza di Tito at Opéra de Monte Carlo, performed Liù in Turandot in a new production by Christof Loy at Theater Basel and in concert with the Minnesota Orchestra, and returned to the Bayerische Staatsoper as Adina in L’elisir d’Amore.
+Armenian soprano Mané Galoyan won the 2021 Operalia second prize, Zarzuela Prize, and the Rolex Audience Prize.
+In the 2025-26 season, she returns to the Metropolitan Opera to sing Musetta in Franco Zeffirelli's production of La bohème, sings Violetta in La traviata with the Atlanta Opera, Soléa in Penella's El gato montés with the Teatro de la Zarzuela, Suor Angelica and Lauretta in Il trittico with the Deutsche Oper Berlin, Gretel in Hansel and Gretel with Houston Grand Opera, and the title role in a concert performance of Iolanta with Opéra de Rouen Haute-Normandie.

 Galoyan holds two degrees from the Yerevan State Komitas Conservatory in Armenia, where she was named the 2013 winner of the President of the Republic of Armenia Youth Prize.
 She is married to conductor Roberto Kalb and resides in Detroit, Michigan.